 Karol Desnos is an associate professor at the National Institute of Applied Science (INSA) of Rennes.
-He holds a joint appointement at the Institute of Electronics and Telecommunications of Rennes (IETR) in the VAADER team.
+He holds a joint appointment at the Institute of Electronics and Digital Technologies (IETR) in the VAADER team.
 He obtained his PhD in Signal and Image Processing from the INSA Rennes in 2014.
 This work was co-supervised by the Pr.
 Jean-François Nezan and Dr. Maxime Pelcat from the IETR, and by Dr. Slaheddine Aridhi from Texas Instruments, France.

-Karol Desnos co-authored more than 40 articles in peer-reviewed international journals and conferences.
-He has served as a member of the technical program committee of 4 international conferences (SAMOS, SiPS, DASIP, ASR-MOV).
-He has been actively involved in several projects including H2020 Project (CERBERO), French ANR Projects (COMPA, ARTEFACT), U.S. NSF Project (COMPACTS-SL-MODELS), and a young researcher project funded by the French research society “GdR ISIS” (MORDRED) which he leads.
+Karol Desnos has been actively involved in several projects including H2020 Project (CERBERO), French ANR Projects (COMPA, ARTEFACT), U.S. NSF Project (COMPACTS-SL-MODELS), and a young researcher project funded by the French research society “GdR ISIS” (MORDRED) which he leads.
 He took part in the creation of the MTAPI standard with the Multicore Association.

 Karol Desnos has been collaborating with international companies and universities since 2012.
 He was a visiting researcher at the University of Maryland in the DSPCAD research group led by Pr.
 Shuvra Bhattacharyya in 2012.
 Since 2015, he has given invited lectures at INSA Euromediterranee (Fès, Morocco), at Universidad Politecnica de Madrid (Madrid, Spain), and at University of Rennes 1.